git4ang/eCinema_microservices_J2E_SpringBoot-Cloud_Angular/README.md

 - [ ] Unit Tests for the module **M00-user-microservice**.

 ***
-- [ ] ELK - Elasticsearch, logstash & kibana.
+- [ ] ELK - Elasticsearch, Logstash & Kibana.
     - "ELK" is the acronym for three open source projects: Elasticsearch, Logstash, and Kibana.
 Elasticsearch is a search and analytics engine.
 Logstash is a server‑side data processing pipeline that ingests data from multiple sources simultaneously, transforms it, and then sends it to a "stash" like Elasticsearch.
 Kibana lets users visualize data with charts and graphs in Elasticsearch.